 The Church of the Transfiguration was constructed to serve the rapidly growing Polish community in Buffalo’s east side.
-The population of Poles had grown from 6.5% of the city’s total population in 1881 to nearly 20% by the turn of the century.
-1 The wave of immigrants, from Prussia, Austria and Russia, saw friction from not only Americans, but from other early immigrant groups, such as Germans.
+The population of Poles had increased from 6.5% of the city’s total population in 1881 to nearly 20% by the turn of the century.
+1 The wave of immigrants, from Prussia, Austria and Russia, saw friction from not only Americans but from other early immigrant groups, such as Germans.

 The cornerstone of a wooden frame church and schoolhouse was laid on August 27, and the new building was completed in October.
 3 It served approximately 50 families in the parish.

 By the end of November, the parish had grown to over 150 families.
-3 Extra masses were held but the small building was soon overwhelmed with worshippers.
+3 Extra masses were held, but the small building was soon overwhelmed with worshippers.

 Planning for the construction of a larger facility began in 1895 and land was purchased across the street.
-3 Ground was broken on June 30, 1896 with the cornerstone laid on August 2.
+3 The ground was broken on June 30, 1896, with the cornerstone laid on August 2.
 Designed in the Gothic Revival style by Carl Schmill, 14 the new Church of the Transfiguration building was dedicated on July 5, 1897.
 3 Costing $76,000, the new 1,400-seat facility boasted a 180-foot bell tower as its showpiece and stained glass windows with pinwheel mullion patterns, the only such occurrence in the city.

 One of the interior murals was painted by Joseph Mazur, depicting the 1920 “miracle over the Vistula,” an appearance by the Virgin Mary over the river that flows through Warsaw, and the turning back of Soviet armies trying to capture the city.
-15 Another, by an unidentified artist, features the successful defense of the Czestochowa monastery against Swedish besiegers in 1655.
+15 Another, by an unidentified artist, features the successful defence of the Czestochowa monastery against Swedish besiegers in 1655.

 The schoolhouse was rebuilt in 1914 2 and a new rectory was constructed in 1925.
 21